septract/stellite-tool/INSTALL.md

 - In stellite-tool, build by running
   > `$ xbuild`

-- The Stellite binary will be `stellite-tool/bin/Debug/stellite.exe`

-- run Stellite with:
-  > `$ mono bin/Debug/stellite-tool.exe sample_opt.stl`

-# Running on a server
+# Running Stellite tests in headless mode on a server

 - Enter a shell by calling `$ screen`